Moist Red Velvet Cupcakes

 Bake them until just done – over-baking can dry them out.

-Use ingredients like sour cream, buttermilk, yogurt, apple sauce that help keep the cupcakes moist.
+Use ingredients like sour cream, buttermilk, yogurt, and apple sauce to help keep the cupcakes moist.
+If you don’t serve them on the day, add a few teaspoons of simple syrup before frosting.

 This will make a small 6-inch cake.
-If you want to make a red velvet cake I highly recommend using my tried and tested recipes for cakes.
+If you want to make a red velvet cake, I highly recommend using my tried-and-tested recipes.

 Best Red Velvet Cake with Cream Cheese Frosting – Oil-based Cake

-Moist Red Velvet Cake with Italian Meringue Buttercream - Butter-based Cake
+Moist Red Velvet Cake with Italian Meringue Buttercream – Butter-based Cake, Strawberry Red Velvet Cake with strawberry filling

 Moist Red Velvet Cupcakes with Cream Cheese Frosting